cczona/code-of-conduct/README.md

 # Editing Instructions

-We're using the [github-pages gem](https://github.com/github/pages-gem/blob/master/github-pages.gemspec#L16) to ensure we're using locally the same versions of gems that github uses when we publish.

 Fork this repo -- this makes a copy in your github account

-Edit markdown files at the root directory or functional/visual design in _layouts, javascripts, stylesheets.
+Edit markdown (.md) files at the root directory or functional/visual design in _layouts, javascripts, stylesheets.

 Do not directly edit anything in _sites

+Send a pull request

-To make changes locally:
+## To make changes locally

+We're using the [github-pages gem](https://github.com/github/pages-gem/blob/master/github-pages.gemspec#L16) to ensure we're using locally the same versions of gems that github uses when we publish.

 ```
 git clone git@github.com:yourname/code-of-conduct.git